DOI10.47051/TNKI2703

 Conservation: Critically Endangered Considered to be facing imminent risk of extinction..1 Pholidobolus samek was proposed to be included in this threat category at the time of description.
 The rationale is that the species’ known range is extremely narrow and large-scale habitat fragmentation and destruction is evident just a few kilometers from the type locality.1 Although one population is currently within the limits of the Cerro Plateado Biological Reserve and the other in Yacuri National Park, small and large-scale mining activities are a significant threat that could extirpate both populations within a short time period.1

-Distribution: Pholidobolus samek is endemic to the Amazonian slopes of the Andes in Zamora Chinchipe province, southeastern Ecuador.1 Although a new locality record (Appendix 1) is presented here, genetic analyses will ultimately confirm if lizards from the new area actually belong to P. samek (Fig. 2).
+Distribution: Pholidobolus samek is endemic to the Amazonian slopes of the Andes in southeastern Ecuador, where it is known only from Zamora Chinchipe province.1 Although a new locality record (Appendix 1) is presented here, genetic analyses will ultimately confirm if lizards from the new area actually belong to P. samek (Fig. 2).

 Distribution of Pholidobolus samek in Ecuador